 In 1977, a Seattle juvenile court judge concerned about making drastic decisions with insufficient information conceived the idea of citizen volunteers speaking up for the best interests of abused and neglected children in the courtroom.
 From that first program has grown a network of nearly 1,000 CASA and guardian ad litem programs that are recruiting, training and supporting volunteers in 49 states and the District of Columbia.

-in 1991, CASA of Nueces County was established.
-Ten years later, CASA expanded to cover Aransas and San Patricio counties to become CASA of the Coastal Bend.
-There are currently have 82 volunteers that serve 193 children in care.
+In 1991, CASA of Nueces County was established.
+Ten years later, CASA expanded to cover Aransas county to become CASA of the Coastal Bend.
+There are currently 141 volunteers that serve 323 children in care.
 Our vision is a community where every child has a voice in court through a CASA volunteer.

 By: Cheryl Reed